mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 <? $halvingTransaction = new Movement($wallet, $destination, $bitcoins, Date(12,5,2020));
 ```

-But this violates our unique design principle of maintaining a bijection with the real world.
+But this violates our unique design principle of maintaining a bijection with the real-world.
 Let's be true to our one rule.

 [Gist Url]: # (https://gist.github.com/mcsee/339a71cdb67c3e398ada290327c1210a)
 ```php